-Turner was granted a CBE in the Queen’s birthday honours list in June 2002 for his contributions to tourism and training in the food profession.
+Turner was granted a CBE in the Queen’s birthday honors list in June 2002 for his contributions to tourism and training in the food profession.
 Since then, Turner has been appointed Honorary Professor at the University of West London, a Fellow of the City and Guilds of London Institute, and has been awarded Honorary Doctorates of Science by the universities of Leeds Metropolitan and Sheffield Hallam.

-He believes the Honorary Apprenticeship Award complements his work with the Adopt a School programme and the Future Chef competition, both of which encourage young people to pursue careers in the food business.
+He believes the Honorary Apprenticeship Award complements his work with the Adopt a School program and the Future Chef competition, both of which encourage young people to pursue careers in the food business.
 Turner has earned an Honorary Apprenticeship Award.